Call 0804603237885% Response Rate

 Service LocationPan India

-Data Sharing: Sedex allows suppliers to share their audit reports and other relevant information with their customers or other Sedex members through the platform.
-This helps companies access and evaluate the social and ethical performance of their suppliers.
+Data Sharing : Sedex allows sellers to share identification information & other information about their customers or Sedex members through the platform .
+This helps companies understand & evaluate the social & ethical behaviour of their suppliers .

 Sedex Audit in Packaging Industry